tasnimsneha45/candidate-experience-and-talent-mapping-research-project-EMEA/README.md

 ## 📊 Key Insights

-* Highest talent concentration observed in Germany and the Netherlands
+* Highest talent concentration observed in the Netherlands, Hungary and Poland
 * Majority of candidates fall within 1–2 years of experience
-* Excel and SQL are the most common skills across profiles
+* Excel and Python are the most common skills across profiles
 * Pipeline distribution is concentrated in “New” and “Rejected” stages, indicating limited progression through mid-stage engagement

 ---